ensody/ReactiveState-Kotlin/README.md

 Isn't that the same thing as `autoRun` already?
 Do you still need this library?

 If you look closely at the code sample above, the ViewModel uses `derived` to automatically recompute a `StateFlow` based on other `StateFlow`s.
-This pattern in very powerful in practice and provides the perfect foundation for frameworks like Jetpack Compose which only focus on the UI aspect.
+This pattern is very powerful in practice and provides the perfect foundation for frameworks like Jetpack Compose which only focus on the UI aspect.
 Actually, Jetpack Compose is like `derived` for the UI.
 ReactiveState's `derived` and `autoRun` provide the same reactivity for your data and business logic.